stratosphereips/NetSecGame/README.md

 ## Definition of the network topology
 The network topology and rules are defined using a Cyst simulator configuration.
 Cyst defines a complex network configuration, and this game does not use all Cyst features for now.
 The important ones for us are:

-- Server hosts (are a Node in Cyst)
+- Server hosts (are a NodeConf in CYST)
     - Interfaces, each with one IP address
     - Users that can login to the host
     - Active and passive services
     - Data in the server
     - To which network is connected
-- Client host (are a Node in Cyst)
+- Client host (are a Node in CYST)
     - Interfaces, each with one IP address
     - To which network is connected
     - Active and passive services if any
     - Data in the client
-- Router (are a Node in RouterConf)
+- Router (are a RouterConf in CYST)
     - Interfaces, each with one IP address
     - Networks
     - Allowed connections between hosts